An $\omega$-Algebra for Real-Time Energy Problems: Real-Time Energy Functions

 Let $f'$ denote the function which results from the transformation.
 Let $x\in L$ and $t\in \Realni$.
 The inequality $f( x, t)\le f'( x, t)$ is again clear if $f( x, t)= \bot$, so assume otherwise.
 Let $t_1+\dotsm+ t_n= t$ such that $f( x, t)= x+ r_1 t_1+ p_1+\dotsm+ r_n t_n+ p_n$ and $x+\dotsm+ r_j t_j\ge b_j$ for all $j= 1,\dotsc, n$.
 Then this also yields an accepting run through the RTEA for $f'$, hence $f'( x, t)\ge f( x, t)$.
 The proof that $f( x, t)\ge f'( x, t)$ is similar. \end{proof}

-Next we define a total order on normal-form sequences of atomic RTEFs.
+Next we define a total preorder on normal-form sequences of atomic RTEFs.
 Using this ordering, we will later be able to show that the semiring of general real-time energy functions is locally closed.

 \begin{defi} Let $f_1,\dotsc, f_n$ and $f_1',\dotsc, f_{ n'}'$ be normal-form sequences of atomic RTEFs with rate sequences $r_1<\dotsm< r_n$ and $r_1'<\dotsm< r_{ n'}'$, respectively.
 Then $f_1,\dotsc, f_n$ is \emph{not better than} $f_1',\dotsc, f_{ n'}'$, denoted $( f_1,\dotsc, f_n)\preceq( f_1',\dotsc, f_{ n'}')$, if $r_n\le r_{ n'}'$. \end{defi}